rrwiren/rpi5-ai-setup/README.md

 source ~/ai_env/bin/activate
 \`\`\`

-> **Thermal Note:** Under sustained load, the Pi 5 CPU can hit 80–90°C. A fan or PoE hat is strongly recommended.
-In a pinch—especially in Finland—opening your balcony door for some fresh, cold air can quickly cool the device if you see 85°C+.
+**Memory Tips**:  - If you run near 8GB, consider enabling **zswap** or a small swapfile.  - If you see high CPU temps (~85°C), a fan or PoE hat is strongly recommended.
+In a pinch, **opening your balcony door** in a cold climate can drop the Pi 5 temp quickly—though not an ideal permanent fix.

-### 5.2 Install Dependencies
+### 5.2 Dependencies & Models

-Create a `requirements.txt` file with:
+Create `requirements.txt`:

 \`\`\`
 sentence-transformers